 Further, it may be the wrong white powders we are demonizing.

-It’s true that excessive amounts of salt are not good for you, but liberally salting your freshly made food is no problem.
+It’s true that excessive amounts of salt are not good for you, but liberally salting your meals is unlikely to be problematic.

 Nutrition Lie #8 – A Balanced Diet of Everything is Healthy